PycnopodiaD/data_science_SU_2020/README.md

-# data_science_SU_2020
+# data_science_2020
-PROG-DS: Programming for Data Science, Spring 2020
+Programming for Data Science, Spring 2020

 The course contains two parts of assessment: